akeneo/pim-helpcenter/content/md/first-steps/discover-the-dashboard.md

 ## Last operations

 The next widget gathers the last operations you run in your PIM:
-- your latest imports,
+- your latest imports
-- your latest exports,
+- your latest exports
 - your latest updates performed in the UI or that were automatically run

 For each operation, you will have a status (`Completed` or `Failed`) and a shortcut to the operation details.